13.1Contractual and statutory employee rights

 It is not always clear from such provisions what happens to any variable pay that is not awarded or delivered if the investigation finds there has been no wrongdoing.
 When negotiating employment contracts, employees should seek clarity in the wording of the provisions so they stipulate that if an investigation finds no wrongdoing, the variable pay in question be awarded or delivered.

-In essence, the rules were intended to discourage excessive risk-taking and encourage more effective risk management.
+In essence, the rules are intended to discourage excessive risk-taking and encourage more effective risk management.

 Guidance from the FCA provides that, in relation to issues relating to risk-management failure or misconduct, regulated firms are expected to consider cancelling or clawing back bonus awards in relation to those employees who reasonably could have been expected to be aware of the failure, misconduct or weakness at the time but failed to take ‘adequate steps’ or who, by virtue of their role or seniority, were ‘indirectly responsible or accountable’.

 A key related issue is the operation of these malus or clawback provisions in the context of the buy-out of awards when an employee moves from one firm to another.
-For all buy-out contracts concluded on or after 1 January 2017, new employers are able to apply clawback or malus based on the previous employer’s determination of misconduct or risk-management failings.
-Again, as a result, senior employees in the financial services sector who are subject to an investigation face further uncertainty and the possibility that previous employers can determine their future pay.
+As a result of the regulatory framework, senior employees in the financial services sector may find that their current employer is able to apply clawback based upon the conclusions of their previous employer’s investigation.
+As such those employees who are subject to an investigation in the regulated sector could face further uncertainty and the possibility that previous employers can determine their future pay.

 Suspended employees are bound by the express terms of their contracts and by certain terms implied by law, including a duty of fidelity (which includes a duty of confidentiality) and a duty to obey lawful and reasonable orders.